barharding/School_District_Analysis/README.md

 No matter which view you take, **_Figures 3-8_**, show that there were no impacts to the average math, reading, or overall percentage scores.

 **_Figure 3: THS School Summary_**

 ![School Summary](/resources/School_summary.png)

-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade

 **_Figure 4: Math Scores Comparison_**

 ![Math Scores Compare](/resources/math_scores_compare.png)

 **_Figure 5: Reading Scores Comparison_**

 ![Reading Scores Compare](/resources/reading_score_compare.png)

 **_Figure 6: Scores by School Spending_**

 ![Scores by Spend](/resources/scores_by_spend.png)

 **_Figure 7: Scores by School Size_**

 ![Scores by School](/resources/scores_by_school_size.png)

 **_Figure 8: Scores by School Type_**